 The Line 6 Helix LT goes where the HX Effects doesn’t.
-It does that by offering amp modeling, as well as all the processing power of the full-blown Helix, but in a smaller form factor that does away with the extensive I/O of the original.
+It does so by offering amp modeling and all the processing power of the full-blown Helix, but in a smaller form factor that does away with the extensive I/O of the original.

 After creating a chain with a separate virtual stompbox for chorus, reverb, and distortion, we started playing.
-We were able to edit our FX with our feet, without having to stop playing.
-This feature alone makes the Helix LT a fantastic choice for those that like to alter their tone on the go.
+We were able to edit our FX with our feet without having to stop playing.
+This feature alone makes the Helix LT a fantastic choice for those who like to alter their tone on the go.
 You no longer need to bend down to move knobs with your hands.

 Another great feature of this multi-effects pedal is the large 6.2″ LCD display.
-And yes, it is truly intuitive as we were able to have great control over the deepest editing, without even reading the manual.
+And yes, it is truly intuitive.
+We were able to have great control over the deepest editing, without even reading the manual.

-It was also simple to assign patches on the front panel, as well as change banks whenever needed.
+It was also simple to assign patches on the front panel, as well as change banks when needed.

 Truth be told, we lost track of time going through the 300 amps, cabs, mics, and effects included here, all with the well-known Helix quality.
 Additionally, the Helix LT includes the powerful Fractal Audio’s Axe-FX III, in case you need even more options.

 Verdict: The Line 6 Helix LT powerful yet very intuitive multi-effects unit that offers fantastic modeling.
 This unit offers seemingly endless choices for sounds, routing, and editing, all with Helix quality.
 Add to that the large touchscreen for maximum ease of use and you’ve got yourself one of the best multi-effects on the market today.